Christine K. Cassel: Career

-Cassel is one of 20 scientists chosen by U.S. President Barack Obama to serve on the President's Council of Advisors on Science and Technology.
-She is the co-chair and physician leader of a PCAST working group that made recommendations to the president on issues relating to health information technology, advances in technology for hearing, technology and aging, and ensuring the safety of the nation's drinking water.
+Cassel is one of 20 scientists chosen by U.S. President Barack Obama to serve on the President's Council of Advisors on Science and Technology (PCAST).
+She served on PCAST for the entire Obama administration, from 2009 to 2016.
+As a member of PCAST, Cassel contributed to national policy discussions on health system reform, comparative effectiveness research, quality of care, electronic health record adoption, and the development of value-based payment models in Medicare.